intellectix/EDC-Documentation/docs/table-operations.md

 3. A [user]() must be created through the EDC dashboard and added to the role.
 4. `using EDC;` has been added to the controller.

 The final parameter in each request determines if a user has to be signed in to make the request.
 Setting loggingService = true allows the EDC to store a log of each request that has been made.
+All logs are available immediately through the EDC dashboard.

 ## Get Requests